Bobbing, Kent

 Bobbing is a village and civil parish in the Swale district of Kent, England, about a mile north-west of Sittingbourne, and forming part of its urban area.
 The hamlet of Howt Green and village of Keycol are included within the parish.
 According to the 2011 census Bobbing parish had a population of 1,969.

-The parish of Bobbing, according to Edward Hasted in 1800, contains about seven hundred and eighty acres of land, of which forty were wood.
+The parish of Bobbing, according to Edward Hasted in 1800, contained about 780 acres of land, of which 40 nowere wood.

-The mediaeval manor house of Bobbing Court, now a Grade II listed ruin, was built by the Savage family; it passed to the distinguished soldier Sir Conyers Clifford, and then by marriage into the St. Leger family.
+The mediaeval manor house of Bobbing Court, now a Grade II listed ruin, was built by the Savage family; it passed to Henry Clifford, Esq., who ceded it to the distinguished soldier Sir Conyers Clifford, and then by marriage into the St. Leger family.

 The village church, St Bartholomew, is a grade I listed building.
 It is within the diocese of Canterbury and deanery of Sittingbourne.
 According to Edward Hasted in 1798, the church consisted of two small aisles and two chancels, having a tall spire steeple at the west end of it, in which are five bells.